-- 1. Electricity statement of opportunities (ESOO) to provide market information over a ten year projection to assist planning by existing and potential generators and market participants. - 2.
-Energy adequacy assessment projection (EAAP) to forecast USE for energy constrained scenarios over a two year projection. - 3.
-MTPASA to forecast peak capacity reserve conditions over a two year projection. - 4.
-STPASA to forecast capacity reserve over a six day projection.
+- 1. Electricity Statement of Opportunities (ESOO) to provide market information over a ten-year projection to assist planning by existing and potential generators and market participants. - 2.
+Energy Adequacy Assessment Projection (EAAP) to forecast USE for energy constrained scenarios over a two--year projection. - Medium Term Projected Assessment of System Adequacy (MT PASA) to forecast peak capacity reserve conditions USE over a two-year projection. - 4.
+Short Term Projected Assessment of System Adequacy (ST PASA) to forecast capacity reserve over a six-day projection.

-Detailed information about each of these processes and the methodologies applied in them can be found on AEMO's website as listed in section 1.2.
-This section of the Guidelines describes how each of the processes evaluates key components that contribute to AEMO's forecast of reliability.
-Different assumptions used under the various processes reflect the study time frame and hence level of uncertainty in the inputs.
+Detailed information about each of these processes and the methodologies applied in them can be found on AEMO's website, as listed in section 1.2.

+This section of the Guidelines describes how each of the processes process evaluates key components that contribute to AEMO's forecast of reliability.
+Different assumptions used under the various processes reflect the study time frametimeframe and hence level of uncertainty in the inputs.

-Table 3 explains the processes AEMO undertakes to forecast reliability, inform Market Participants and Network Service Providers if the reliability standard is likely to be breached, and intervene where necessary.
+Table 2 explains the processes AEMO undertakes to forecast reliability, inform Market Participants and Network Service Providers if the reliability standard is likely to be breached, and intervene where necessary.

-Table 2 Cummany of pressess that AEMO uses to implement the reliability ato 50 d a 4 d i abie z Summary of processes that AEMO uses to implement the reliability sta nuaru
+Table 2 Summary of processes that AEMO uses to implement the reliability standard

-Process Study Time Frame/Publication Frequency Assessment Method Primary Action Second Action Assumption for Potential Breach of Reliability Standard ESOO 10 year/Annually USE Inform Forecast USE>0.002% in any forecast year EAAP 2 year/Quarterly USE Inform 4.8.9 instruction, RERT of direction Forecast USE>0.002% in any forecast year MTPASA 2 year/Weekly Capacity Inform 4.8.9 instruction, RERT of direction Reserves fall short of the Minimum Reserve Level (MRL) STPASA 6 day/2 hours Capacity Inform 4.8.9 instruction, RERT of direction LOR2 or LOR3
+Process Study Time Frame/Publication Frequency 1 Assessment Method Primary Action Second Action Assumption for Potential Breach of Reliability Standard ESOO 10 year/Annually USE Inform Forecast USE>0.002% in any forecast year EAAP 2 year/Annually USE Inform 4.8.9 instruction, RERT ofor direction Forecast USE>0.002% in any forecast year MT PASA 2 year/ monthly Weekly Capacity USE Inform 4.8.9 instruction, RERT ofor direction Reserves fall short of the Minimum Reserve Level (MRL)Forecast USE>0.002% in any forecast year ST PASA 6 day/2 hours Capacity Inform 4.8.9 instruction, RERT ofor direction LOR2 or LOR3